chinapedia/wikipedia.abstract.en/Page/Anchor.md

 Bruce or claw anchor

-The Bruce anchor was an evolutionary improvement in its day.
-It is most effective in larger sizes

 This claw-shaped anchor was designed by Peter Bruce from the Isle of Man in the 1970s.[17]
 Bruce gained his early reputation from the production of large-scale commercial anchors for ships and fixed installations such as oil rigs.
 The Bruce and its copies, known generically as "claws", have been adopted on smaller boats (partly because they stow easily on a bow roller) but they are most effective in larger sizes.
 It was intended to address some of the problems of the only general-purpose option then available, the plough.
 Claw-types do not always set quickly in most seabeds, but they have the reputation of not breaking out with tide or wind changes, instead slowly turning in the bottom to align with the force.

 Bruce anchors can have difficulty penetrating weedy bottoms and grass.
 They offer a fairly low holding-power-to-weight ratio and generally have to be oversized to compete with newer types.
 On the other hand, they have a reasonable reputation in boulder seafloors, and they perform relatively well with low rode scopes.
 They cannot be used with hawsepipes.
 Many yachtsmen are abandoning the Bruce in favour of more efficient modern anchors, such as the Ultra and the Vulcan.

 Recent designs

-Rocna_Anchor_In_Sea.jpg In recent years there has been significant progress in anchor design.
+In recent years there has been significant progress in anchor design.
 Primarily designed to set very quickly, then generate high holding power, these new generation anchors (mostly proprietary inventions still under patent) are becoming popular with users of small to medium-sized vessels.

 -   BÜGELANKER, or WASI: This German-designed bow anchor has a sharp tip for penetrating weed, and features a roll-bar which allows the correct setting attitude to be achieved without the need for extra weight to be inserted into the tip.[18]
 -   BULWAGGA: This is a unique design featuring three flukes instead of the usual two.
 It has performed well in tests by independent sources such as American boating magazine _Practical Sailor_.[19]
 -   KNOX ANCHOR: This is produced in Scotland was invented by Professor John Knox.
 It has a divided concave large area fluke arrangement and a shank in high tensile steel.
 A roll bar similar to the Rocna gives fast setting and a holding power of about 40 times anchor weight.[20]

-9kg_knox.jpg

 -   MANORK: This is a Slovenian design made by Marko Janjanin which has proved successful since 2017.
 The anchors Manork have been developed for safe anchoring even in the heaviest storms.
 Its roll-bar is also similar to that of the Bügel.
 The anchors Marnok have 55 % of their whole weigh on the toe of the fluke (foot).
 Therefore, the anchor Manork hooks in the seabed even if it is covered with seaweed.
 -   ROCNA: This New Zealand spade design, available in galvanised or stainless steel, has been produced since 2004.
 It has a roll-bar (similar to that of the Bügel), a large spade-like fluke area, and a sharp toe for penetrating weed and grass.
 The Rocna sets very quickly, holds well, and has become the best-selling anchor for yachts and workboats.[21]